Best radiators – our favourites for keeping your home warm this winter

 Costs more than some compact rads

-The Milano Aruba comes in a variety of sizes, but we particularly love the 400 x 415mm radiator, which is smart, compact and has an impressive heat output.
+The Milano Aruba comes in a variety of sizes, but we particularly love the 400 × 415mm model, which is smart, compact, and includes a blanking plug, bleed plug, and wall fixings.
+Made from extra-thick, low-carbon steel, the manufacturer is so confident in its durability that it comes with a 20-year guarantee.

-Despite its dinky dimensions it generates an impressive heat output of 1638, making it ideal for small spaces, awkwardly-shaped rooms or for sneaking in underneath window cills.
+Despite its dinky dimensions, it generates an impressive heat output of 1,170 BTU, making it ideal for small spaces, awkwardly shaped rooms, or for fitting neatly beneath window sills.

-Whilst it might cost a little more than some of the other compact radiators, it also offers a smart, contemporary appearance which makes up for the extra cost.
+While it might cost a little more than some other compact radiators, it offers a sleek, contemporary appearance that more than makes up for the extra expense.

 Best designer radiator